techidaily/site-win11-tips/source/_posts/efficient-way-to-unlink-wi-fi-on-windows-11.md

 ![Remove Wi-Fi Network From Quick Settings Panel](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Remove-Wi-Fi-Network-From-Quick-Settings-Panel.jpg)

  Like using the Quick Settings on Windows?
-Check out[how to customize the Quick Settings panel on your Windows 11 computer](http://www.makeuseof.com/windows-11-customize-quick-settings-menu/) .
+Check out [how to customize the Quick Settings panel on your Windows 11 computer](http://www.makeuseof.com/windows-11-customize-quick-settings-menu/) .

 ## 2\.
 Remove a Saved Wi-Fi Network via the Settings App